Dadhocha Dam: landowners protest forced eviction

 As many as 10 villages, seven in Rawalpindi and three in Kahuta, will come under the dam.
 The project will affect 218 houses, seven industrial and commercial units and other areas.
 A notification under section 4 of the Land Acquisition Act 1894 was issued on Nov 3, 2010, to secure the land.
 The area is part of Kahuta, Kallar Syedan and Rawalpindi tehsils of Rawalpindi district.

-The total storage capacity of the dam would be 60,000 acre feet, dead level storage capacity 15,000 acre feet and the live storage capacity 45,000 acre feet.
+The total storage capacity of the dam would be 60,000 acre-feet, dead level storage capacity 15,000 acres feet and the live storage capacity 45,000 acre feet.
 The water inflow to the dam would be 77,000 cusecs and the outflow is estimated at 42,000 cusecs.
 The total cost of construction of the dam is estimated at Rs6 billion and the project will be completed in a period of three years.

 In 2006, the DHA purchased 18,000 kanals near Rawalpindi where the dam was to be built and launched a housing scheme as a joint venture (JV) with Bahria Town.
 The DHA Valley scheme meant for the families of martyred military personnel was proposed at the dam site.